-More About Traffic.
+Distributed Denial of Service is a malicious technique used by hackers and cybercriminals to disrupt the normal functioning of a website by overwhelming it with massive traffic.
 To understand DDoS attacks, let’s break down the term.
 “Distributed” refers to the fact that these attacks are carried out using multiple devices or computers, often forming a network of compromised machines known as a botnet.
 This makes it extremely challenging to trace back the source of the attack, as the traffic originates from various locations, making it appear as legitimate traffic.

-More About Bandwidth, processing power, or memory, rendering it unable to respond to legitimate user requests.
+The objective of a DDoS attack is to flood the target system’s resources, such as bandwidth, processing power, or memory, rendering it unable to respond to legitimate user requests.
 This can lead to a complete system shutdown, causing inconvenience, financial loss, and reputational damage for businesses and organizations.

 DDoS attacks come in various forms, each with its unique characteristics and methods.
 Some common types include: